stackedboxes/romualdo/doc/design.md

 ```

 The `romualdo` tool will create a new `red_hoodie.dev.csw` file, with version
 -2: we are back to a test build!
-(Not to something that will eventually become
+(Now to something that will eventually become
 version 2.)

 Next time you `romualdo release`, you'll get `red_hoodie.csw` version 2, with